QuantumMechanics/NEM-sdk/README.md

 **Namespace**: `nem.model.objects`

-This namespace allow to esily `get` or `create` objects to use in the SDK.
+This namespace allow to easily `get` or `create` objects to use in the SDK.
 Each object is accessible via a keyword.

 **Public methods**:
 - `get`